xXAI-botXx/3xM/README.md

 -> You can change all of these factors.
 The camera will be a bit more tricky (you have to add a new cinematic camera and add a "05_camera" tag -> search for "tag" in the properties and set both tags to "05_camera", then it should be included in the random selection).
 For the other parameters you can just change the variables and the data-tables in the content browser.

+> If you haven't a good GPU, you can use a remote GPU.
+There are many different services which give you remote access PC.
+For example: [Shadow](https://shadow.tech/de-DE).

 <details>